yaapu/ardupilot_wiki/common/source/docs/common-frsky-yaapu.rst

 Yaapu FrSky Telemetry Script for OpenTX
 =======================================

-This is an open source LUA script to display :ref:`FrSky passthrough telemetry <common-frsky-passthrough>` on Horus X10,X12, Jumper T16,T18, Radiomaster TX16S and Taranis X9D,X9E,QX7 and Jumper T12 radios.
+This is an open source LUA script to display :ref:`FrSky passthrough telemetry <common-frsky-passthrough>` on Horus X10,X12, Jumper T16,T18, Radiomaster TX16S, Taranis X9D,X9E,QX7 and Jumper T12 radios.

 Support for dual flight batteries is also provided.